Conflict Updates Give to JUC Current Students Consortium

 • interpret the Book of Revelation according to its genre and signals of approach contained in the introductory verses;

-• describe the seven cities of Apocalypse and the historical data likely relevant to the church in each city;
+• describe the seven cities of the Apocalypse and the historical data likely relevant to the church in each city;

 • identify the purpose, structure, rhetorical features, and plot line of Revelation;